After 50 years of music-making, The Dubliners take to the stage for their final performance in Dublin’s Christ Church Cathedral.

-This legendary folk group were for years blessed with the iconic voices of Ronnie Drew and Luke Kelly and gifted with the musicality of Barney McKenna, John Sheahan and Ciaran Burke.
+This legendary folk group was for years blessed with the iconic voices of Ronnie Drew and Luke Kelly and gifted with the musicality of Barney McKenna, John Sheahan and Ciaran Burke.

 They were an Irish musical brotherhood that entertained millions of fans with their unique brand of songs, tunes, stories and, of course, mighty craic.

-The Dubliners are a huge party of our musical heritage.
+The Dubliners are a huge part of our musical heritage.

 In this special show, you will hear a moving version of “The Auld Triangle” with the Dublin Gospel Choir, as well “Molly Malone” and a very special rendition of Barney singing “I wish I had someone to love me”.